ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI: Baselines and Results

+\textbf{Offline Imitation Learning}: We currently provide Behavior Cloning, Diffusion Policy \citep{DBLP:conf/rss/ChiFDXCBS23-diffusion-policy}, Action Chunking Transformer \citep{zhao2024aloha}, and PerACT \citep{shridhar2022peract} as baselines.
+We also support evaluating (but not training) several vision-language action (VLA) models, namely Octo \citep{octo_2023}, RT-X \citep{open_x_embodiment_rt_x_2023}, and RDT-1B \citep{liu2024rdt}.
+We leave to future work to support training VLA models on simulation data as RDT-1B has done with the previous ManiSkill2 datasets.

 \textbf{Online Imitation Learning}: Online imitation learning generally refers to algorithms that learn from demonstrations in addition to collecting online environment transitions.
-We currently provide the two state-of-the-art baselines in this area, Reinforcement Learning from Prior Data (RLPD) \citep{DBLP:conf/icml/BallSKL23-rlpd}, and Reverse Forward Curriculum Learning (RFCL) \citep{DBLP:conf/iclr/TaoSC024-rfcl}.
+We currently provide the two state-of-the-art baselines: Reinforcement Learning from Prior Data (RLPD) \citep{DBLP:conf/icml/BallSKL23-rlpd}, and Reverse Forward Curriculum Learning (RFCL) \citep{DBLP:conf/iclr/TaoSC024-rfcl}.
 Note that RFCL leverages simulation state resets.

-Furthermore, ManiSkill3 provides tools that establish clear specifications for how to evaluate policies that address common issues in other simulators that can often cause confusion.